uladzislau-varabei/stylegan-tf2/README.md

 ## System requirements

-* The code was tested on Windows and Linux (will be later, I hope).
+* The code was tested on Windows (and will be on Linux later, I hope).
 * The following software should be installed on your machine:
 ```
 - NVIDIA driver 461.92 or newer